The Zoo Fence

 Exactly.

-However attained, Self Realization is Awake … Awake and Aware, from a convincing illusion, a dream you and I each call my life … to Silent, Still, Infinite Awareness of What Is.
+However attained, Self Realization is Awake … Awake and Aware, from a convincing illusion, a dream you and I each call my life … to Infinite Awareness of What Is.

 In the words of some of the traditions, from bondage to LIBERATION.